The Mideast's Island of Peace is facing an uncertain future

 Many Iraqis blame their own government, not Turkey, for not acting sooner to secure water for the future.
 Construction of the Ilisu dam began in 2006.

-“There was a rumor that the protests are the first step of an uprising,” said Abbas, adding there many local people fear another year of dry conditions could impact the availability of drinking water.
+“There was a rumor that the protests are the first step of an uprising,” said Abbas, adding that many local people fear another year of dry conditions could affect the availability of drinking water.

 Animosity